reZach/secure-electron-template/docs/architecture.md

 #### resources
 Any resources your electron app needs in for building/distributing executables should go here - icons are a great example.

+#### dev-scripts
+Due to limitations in running electron _after_ a webpack development server has been started [and successfully compiled], additional scripts that run the development Electron configuration are in this directory that ensure we only start our _development_ Electron configuration _after_ webpack has loaded completely.

 ## configs
 At the root level we also have some configuration files.